iugabogdan98/veirdion-task/README.md

 - Node.js (v20.9.0) with Typescript | Express.js | Axios -> standard project config
 - Cheerio -> parsing and manipulating HTML
 - p-limit -> limit the number of concurrent promises
+- minisearch -> search engine for the data ( in-mem alternative in node for ElasticSearch )

 ## Step 1: